o4lc/SGF-BLO/README.md

 ## How to Run the Code

-To run the code, follow these steps:
-To train a model, use the following command: `bash run.sh` This command runs the following code: ` python3 main.py --senarioID x ` Here, `main.py` is the main script, and `--scenarioID` chooses the method to compare with and the parameters for the experiment.
+To run the code, use the following command: `bash run.sh` This command runs the following code: ` python3 main.py --senarioID x ` Here, `main.py` is the main script, and `--scenarioID` chooses the method to compare with and the parameters for the experiment.
 The default setup is the DHC, and by adding a flag `--toy_example`, the benchmark can be modified.
 You can modify the configurations based on your experiment.